Exact worst-case convergence rates of the proximal gradient method for composite convex minimization: Convergence in Function Values, Residual Gradient and Distance to Optimum

 Those sorts of relaxations were further exploited in~\cite{zhang2015restricted,necoara2015linear} (relaxation of the strong convexity requirement, with motivational examples).
 We leave further investigations in that direction for future research.

 \paragraph{Residual gradient norm} The next theorem is concerned with convergence in terms of \RGNt.
 Similar results can be obtained for the norm of the (composite) gradient mapping {(i.e.,$\frac{x_{k}-x_{k+1}}{\gamma}$)} instead\footnote{The difference between the gradient mapping and the \RGNt\ is simple, but somewhat subtle.
-The gradient mapping measures $\norm{\nabla f(x_k)+s_{k+1}}$, whereas RGN measures $\norm{\nabla f(x_{k+1})+s_{k+1}}$ with $s_{k+1}\in\partial h(x_{k+1})$ the subgradient used in the proximal operation.}, which is used in some standard references on composite minimization~\cite{Book:Nesterov,nesterov2007gradient}.
+The gradient mapping measures $\norm{\nabla f(x_k)+s_{k+1}}$, whereas the \rev{residual gradient norm} measures $\norm{\nabla f(x_{k+1})+s_{k+1}}$ with $s_{k+1}\in\partial h(x_{k+1})$ the subgradient used in the proximal operation.}, which is used in some standard references on composite minimization~\cite{Book:Nesterov,nesterov2007gradient}.

-Convergence in terms of \RGNt\ is in fact {very natural}, as it is measurable in practice, as opposed to the \DOt\revFG{,} which requires the knowledge of $x_*$ in order to be evaluated, or in terms of \OFAt\revFG{,} which requires the knowledge \revFG{of} (or a least a bound \revFG{on}) the true value of $F(x_*)$.
+Convergence in terms of \RGNt\ is in fact {very natural}, as it is measurable in practice, as opposed to the \DOt, which requires the knowledge of $x_\star$ in order to be evaluated, or in terms of \OFAt, which requires the knowledge of (or a least a bound on) the true value of $F(x_\star)$.

-\begin{theorem}[Residual gradient norm] Let $f\in\mathcal{F}_{\mu,L}(\Rd)$, and $h\in\mathcal{F}_{0,\pinf}(\Rd)$\rev{,} and consider the composite convex optimization problem~\eqref{eq:SSOpt}\rev{,} and a feasible starting point $x_0\in\Rd$ (i.e., $x_0$ is such that $F(x_0)<\infty$) such that there exists $s_0\in\partial h(x_0)$.
+\begin{theorem}[Residual gradient norm] Let $f\in\mathcal{F}_{\mu,L}(\Rd)$, and $h\in\mathcal{F}_{0,\pinf}(\Rd)$, and consider the composite convex optimization problem~\eqref{eq:SSOpt}, and a feasible starting point $x_0\in\Rd$ (i.e., $x_0$ is such that $F(x_0)<\infty$) such that there exists $s_0\in\partial h(x_0)$.
 The iterates of PGM with $0\leq \gamma\leq \frac{2}{L}$ satisfy:

-with $s_k\in\partial h(x_k)$ (any subgradient of $h$ at $x_k$) and $s_{k+1}\in\partial h(x_{k+1})$, the subgradient of $h$ at $x_{k+1}$ used in the proximal operation (see Equation~\eqref{def:sk}). \end{theorem} \begin{proof} We use the exact same reasoning as for Theorem~\ref{thm:convg_GM_x}: the notations and inequalities are introduced in the previous section (Section~\ref{sec:basic_ineq_and_notations}), and the proof consists in summing the following interpolation inequalities after multiplication \revFG{by} their respective coefficients.
+with $s_k\in\partial h(x_k)$ (any subgradient of $h$ at $x_k$) and $s_{k+1}\in\partial h(x_{k+1})$, the subgradient of $h$ at $x_{k+1}$ used in the proximal operation (\emph{see Equation~\eqref{def:sk}}). \end{theorem} \begin{proof} We use the exact same reasoning as for Theorem~\ref{thm:convg_GM_x}: the notations and inequalities are introduced in the previous section (Section~\ref{sec:basic_ineq_and_notations}), and the proof consists in summing the following interpolation inequalities after multiplication by their respective coefficients.
 The main difference lies in the choice of the inequalities to be combined.
 In this proof, we use conditions between consecutive iterates, instead of using conditions between the current iterates and the optimum: { }We use the following multipliers: